xformerfhs/TUPW/USAGE.md

 [^1]: `Xoroshiro128plusplus` is a deterministic pseudo-random number generator that is present in the `numbers` package of this library.

-It is not possible to verify the signatures of files in this repository with it.

 ```java
    {
       // 1.
 Create the HMAC key.